Pineapple Growing in the Florida Home Landscape

 Inflorescence (Flowers)

 Pineapple plants are self-incompatible, meaning pollen from the same variety will not result in seed production and seedy fruit.
 However, growing several varieties next to each other that flower simultaneously may result in seedy fruit.
-To prevent seed formation, only 1 variety should be grown or flower induction should be done at different times.
+To prevent seed formation, either grow only one variety or induce flowering at different times.

 Fruit

 The fruit of pineapple is a seedless syncarp.
-A syncarp is a fruit derived from the fusion of many individual flowers into 1 fruit.
+A syncarp is a fruit derived from the fusion of many individual flowers into one fruit.
 The fruit consists of the fused ovaries, bases of sepals and bracts, and cortex of the central core.
 When fruit are mature (ready to pick), the individual fruitlets flatten and the peel color begins to change from green to yellow progressively from the base to the top of the fruit.
 Fruit may weigh up to 5 lbs (2.3 kg) or more.
-Ripe fruit have a yellow peel and pleasant aroma.
+Ripe fruit have a yellow-green to yellow peel and pleasant aroma.
 The pulp is yellow to golden yellow, sweet, and juicy.

 Varieties